AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/collect-data-analytics.md

 ## Add a condition to the Page Loaded rule

 Next, update the **Page Loaded** rule to use the **Component Resource Type** data element to ensure that the rule only fires when the `cmp:show` event is for the **Page**.
-Other components can fire the `cmp:show` event, for example the Carousel component will fire it when the slides change.
+Other components can fire the `cmp:show` event, for example, the Carousel component fires it when the slides change.
 Therefore it is important to add a condition for this rule.

-1. In the Launch UI, navigate to the **Page Loaded** rule created earlier.
+1. In the Tag Property UI, navigate to the **Page Loaded** rule created earlier.
 1. Under **Conditions** click **Add** to open the **Condition Configuration** wizard.
-1. For **Condition Type** select **Value Comparison**.
+1. For **Condition Type** field, select **Value Comparison** option.
 1. Set the first value in the form field to `%Component Resource Type%`.
 You can use the Data Element Icon ![data-element icon](assets/collect-data-analytics/cylinder-icon.png) to select the **Component Resource Type** data element.
 Leave the comparator set to `Equals`.
 1. Set the second value to `wknd/components/page`.